kazuibasou/hyperneo/README.md

 # Reference

 [1] Kazuki Nakajima and Takeaki Uno.
 Inferring community structure in attributed hypergraphs using stochastic block models.
-December 2023. [<a href="">arxiv</a>].
+2024. [<a href="">arxiv</a>].

 [2] Nicolo Ruggeri, 2023, "Real and Synthetic data for Hypergraph Benchmarking (processed for the Hy-MMSBM generative model)", [<a href="https://doi.org/10.17617/3.HRW0OE">link</a>], Edmond, V1.